cure/MMM-NextEvent/README.md

 | `hoursLabel`     | Choose how you wish to display your Hours label.
 Default is h                                                         |
 | `minutesLabel`   | Choose how you wish to display your Minutes label.
 Default is m                                                       |
 | `secondsLabel`   | Choose how you wish to display your Seconds label.
 Default is m                                                       |

-If either of the above are missing, the module will count down to the New Millenium (3000-01-01)